XiaoTaoWang/NeoLoopFinder/README.rst

-.. note:: the reference data for *calculate-cnv* have been migrated to dropbox, if you encounter errors when you run *calculate-cnv*, consider update your package by running ``pip install -U neoloop``.
+.. note:: the reference data for *calculate-cnv* have been migrated to dropbox, if you encounter errors when you run *calculate-cnv*, consider upgrading your package by running ``pip install -U neoloop``.

 Neo-loop Finder